Bradley Beal misses home opener, but Wizards rally to beat Pacers in OT

 Unseld set the stage for a family feud in starting Aaron Holiday — against his former team — in Beal’s place.
 Holiday’s older brother Justin started for the Pacers.

-The 6-foot point guard spent his first three years in the league with Indiana and his familiarity with his old franchise showed when he scored the first points of the game.
+The 6-foot point guard spent his first three years in the league with Indiana, and his familiarity with his old franchise showed when he scored the first points of the game.
 Playing alongside Dinwiddie as the two-guard in the starting lineup, Holiday resumed his normal duties as floor general when he played with the second unit next to Neto, Deni Avdija, Kuzma and Harrell.

 Rookie Corey Kispert also cracked the lineup with Beal out, making his NBA debut.
 He also stepped up to fill in for Beal and give the customary pre-home opener address to the crowd at Capital One Arena.